GenomicsAotearoa/Nextflow_Workshop/docs/session_1/3_configuration.md

 !!! clipboard-list "Objectives"

     - Learn about the structure of an nf-core pipeline.
-    - Learn how to customize the execution of an nf-core pipeline.
+    - Learn how to customise the execution of an nf-core pipeline.
     - Customize a toy example of an nf-core pipeline.

 <!-- TODO: Consider this content could be own page or larger section, find balance between running and developing -->
 ## Pipeline structure

 nf-core pipelines follow a set of best practices and standardised conventions. nf-core pipelines start from a **common template** and follow the same structure.
-Although you won’t need to edit code in the pipeline project directory, having a basic understanding of the project structure and some core terminology will help you understand how to configure its execution.
+Although you won't need to edit code in the pipeline project directory, having a basic understanding of the project structure and some core terminology will help you understand how to configure its execution.

 Nextflow DSL2 <span style="color:#087f5b;">**workflows**</span> are built up of <span style="color:#c92a2a;">**subworkflows**</span> and <span style="color:#364fc7;">**modules**</span> that are stored as separate `.nf` files.